-Components In- State Nation al Inter- State Criminal registry or repository using fingerprints in the current state of residency х 2.
-Sex offender registry or repository check in the current state of residency х 3.
-Child abuse and neglect registry and database check in the current state of residency х 4.
-FBI fingerprint check Х National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) х 6.
-Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional х 7.
-Sex offender registry or repository in any other state where the individual has resided in the past 5 years х 8.
-Child abuse and neglect registry and database in any other state where the individual has resided in the past 5 years х extensions through September 30, 2018.
+Components In- State Nation al Inter- State 1.
+Criminal registry or repository using fingerprints in the current state of residency x 2.
+Sex offender registry or repository check in the current state of residency x Child abuse and neglect registry and database check in the current state of residency х 4.
+FBI fingerprint check х 5.
+National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) x Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of x fingerprints being optional 7.
+Sex offender registry or repository in any other state where the individual has resided in the past 5 years x 8.
+Child abuse and neglect registry and database in any other state where the individual has resided in the past 5 years х

+In recognition of the significant challenges to implementing the Child Care and Development Fund (CCDF) background check require+J514ments, all States applied for and received extensions through September 30, 2018.
 The Office of Child Care (OCC)/Administration for Children and Families (ACF)/U. S. Department of Health and Human Services (HHS) is committed to granting additional waivers of up to 2 years, in one year increments (i.e., potentially through September 30, 2020) if significant milestones for background check requirements are met.